SkooveLearn PianoDownload on the App Store

 Dotted quarter notes (crotchets)

-Dotted quarter notes, or crotchets, combine the duration of a quarter note with an eighth note.
-In a 4/4 time signature, these notes last for one and a half beats, creating a rhythmic variation that is more nuanced than straight beats.
-Learning how to count dotted quarter notes is essential for playing rhythms that require a blend of standard and syncopated beats.
+Dotted quarter notes combine the duration of a quarter note with a note of half of its duration, an eighth note.
+In a 4/4 time signature, these notes last for one and a half beats, providing a means for rhythmic variation.

 Dotted quarter notes (Crotchets)